East Doncaster Secondary College

 Established in 1974, East Doncaster Secondary College (EDSC) is a government high school located in East Doncaster, approximately 20 kilometres east of Melbourne.

-East Doncaster Secondary College is a co-educational school and has over 1500 students.
+East Doncaster Secondary College is a co-educational school and has 1975 students.
 The college offers a broad education from Years 7 to 12 and has a strong multicultural background, with over 40 nationalities represented.

 East Doncaster Secondary College also provides an advanced program, ALPHA (Advanced Learning Program for High Achievers).
 Students taking part in this program study one year ahead of others, until the end of Year 9.
+In 2023, the school ranked 58th in Victoria (or 10th among Victorian public schools) by the percentage of its students' VCE study scores of 40 and above.